github/developer.github.com/content/changes/2014-12-03-organization-permissions-api-preview.md

 ---
 kind: change
-title: Previewing the new way to manage organization admins
+title: Previewing the upcoming organization permission changes
-created_at: 2014-12-01
+created_at: 2014-12-03
 author_name: jakeboxer
 ---
-We have some upcoming changes that will affect the way organization members are managed.
-The most important change is that **the Owners team will no longer be special**.
+We have some upcoming changes that will affect the way organization members and repositories are managed.
+The most important changes are:

+- The Owners team will no longer be special.
+- The [List your repositories][list-your-repos] and [List user repositories][list-user-repos] APIs will include organization-owned repositories that the user has access to.

-### What's happening to the Owners team?
+## What's happening to the Owners team?

 Currently, members of your Owners team are administrators of your organization.
 Soon, your Owners team will become a totally normal team.
 Adding and removing Owners team members won't change their administrator status anymore.
 Instead, you'll be able to directly grant admin permissions to your organization's members without adding them to any special teams.